trunzoc/WinkAtHome/README.md

 # WinkAtHome
 C# Web Application to control your Wink Hub and Devices via the Wink/Quirky API

-Before first use, change the projects settings to enter your own username and password.
+Before first use, if you want to make settings more secure, go into web.config and change "encyrptionKey" to something unique.
+Upon the first run, the app with automatically go into the settings screen.
+He, you should set your username and password.
-****In the future, this will most likely be changed from static values to login credentials****

 Right-Click the WinkAtHome project (not solution) and choose Properties.
 Click on Settings.